Baron-Huang/IMC-CMC/README.md

 ## :rocket: Pipeline

-Here's an overview of our **Actively-interpretable Clustering with Counterfactual-interaction Mixing Circuits (DiffeReason)** method:
+Here's an overview of our **Mamba-based causal clustering with counterfactual-interaction mixing circuits (DiffeReason)** method:

 ![Figure 1](./Images/Figure_1.jpg)